389ds/389ds.github.io/docs/389ds/design/disk-monitoring.md

 -   nsslapd-disk-monitoring-readonly-on-threshold - If this is set, put all of the main data backends to read-only mode once threshold is reached.
 -   nsslapd-disk-monitoring-grace-period - How many minutes to wait to allow an admin to clean up disk space before shutting slapd down.
 The default is 60 minutes.
 -   nsslapd-disk-monitoring-logging-critical - If this is set, we can go into shutdown mode if any of the log disks pass the halfway point of the threshold.
 We will also not disable logging or delete rotated logs when this is set.
--   nsslapd-disk-monitoring-shutdown-script - A path to an executable file which will be run at the moment when shutdown process has finished.

 Note: If you set the config using ldapmodify, you must restart the server for the changes to take effect.